-Federal Student Aid Information Center Questions about student aid, to check on the status of a FAFSA or to request a duplicate Student Aid Report 1 (800) 433-3243, www.fafsa.gov www.StudentAid.gov www.StudentLoans.gov www.nslds.ed.gov
+Federal Student Aid Information Center to ask questions about student aid, to check on the status of a FAFSA or to request a duplicate Student Aid Report.
+Students may also call 1 (800) 433-3243.

+www.StudentAid.gov

 Find detailed information about federal student aid and the FAFSA application process.
 The site includes helpful publications and tools for managing Direct Loans.